 The Higg Index

 The Higg Index is a suite of sustainability tools developed by the Sustainable Apparel Coalition (SAC).
 It provides brands and manufacturers with a standardized platform for understanding product sustainability, particularly apparel and footwear.
 Each of the Higg Index tools – called “modules” – are used to assess aspects of product supply chains.
 The modules provide different lenses for understanding the effects of our business and for setting improvement targets.

 REI played a founding role when this work began under the auspices of the Outdoor Industry Association (OIA).
 We were then one of the early members of the SAC, an organization that brought global scale to this endeavor.
-The SAC now includes more than 100 companies in the apparel and footwear industries that have committed to having a positive impact on the people, environment and communities associated with manufacturing their products.
+The SAC now includes hundreds of companies in the apparel and footwear industries that have committed to having a positive impact on the people, environment and communities associated with manufacturing their products.

 As the Higg Index has grown, so too has our use of the modules.
 What started as an initiative within the REI Co-op brand is now expanding to the other brands retailed at REI.
-We are using the Higg Index to engage our strategic brand partners in apparel and footwear.
+We will use the Higg Index to engage strategic brand partners in apparel and footwear.
 We intend to continuously expand the adoption of these tools across our product portfolio, with the goal of operating more efficiently and with less impact on the planet.

 REI Co-op and Co-op Cycles

 REI is committed to sourcing more sustainable materials.
 We align our business practices with our stakeholders' expectations and industry best practices.

 It's not an easy task.
 We create many complex products and, in 2019, we used almost 500 fabrics, and over 800 components (trims and gear parts) and over 800 bicycle parts.
 These supply chains are often intricate and dynamic in nature.